lutrov/dermatos/README.md

 # Dermatos

-A clean and simple admin theme which requires no configuration.
+A clean and simple admin theme which requires no configuration and allows basic branding.
 Customisation is possible via the Wordpress hooks API.
 Why this plugin name?
 Dermatos means "skin" in Greek.

 ## Professional Support